Joanne1980/Name-the-animal/README.md

 Please see below a screenshot for a device width of 1440px to emulate laptop devices:

 ### Validation
-Discuss the validation process for HTML and CSS using W3C and Jigsaw validators.
-Include the results of the validation process.
-JSHint for JavaScript Include any errors or warnings encountered and how they were resolved.
 - https://jsfiddle.net/ was used in some cases to unit test code chunks worked as expected before adding to project

 - https://validator.w3.org/#validate_by_input  used to validate html.
 The results can be seen below:

 HTML issues faced and resolved